 Accommodation in Turkey

-Expatriates moving to Turkey can rest assured that finding suitable, well-priced accommodation will be a relatively pain-free, straightforward process.
-Expat accommodation in Turkey is widespread and varied, with many great deals to be found.
-It is also a feasible and popular option for expats to buy houses in Turkey, as property rates are much lower than in many other European states.
+Expatriates can rest assured that finding suitable, well-priced accommodation in Turkey will be a relatively pain-free, straightforward process.
+Housing is widespread and varied, with many great deals to be found.
+It is also a feasible and popular option for expats to buy property in Turkey, as property rates are much lower than in many other European states.

 Types of accommodation in Turkey